swayam-coder/mern-stack-ecommerce/README.md

 * User CRUD operations
   * Addition, Deletion, Updation operations to/from cart.
   * Checkout Functionality.
-  * Payment Gateway using RazorPay.
+  * Payment Gateway using Stripe.

 ## Technologies Used